mgildea87/RNAseq_PE/README.md

 # RNAseq_PE
+This pipeline was written for execution on the NYU big purple server.
 This readme describes how to execute the snake make workflow for paired-end RNA-seq pre-processing (fastq -> feature counting), Utilizing STAR for alignment and Featurecounts for gene level counting.

 # Description of files required for snakemake:
 ## Snakefile